phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 Consuming vegetable rich food, but also meat, fish, nuts and whole-grain carbs will help your brain to function properly.
 It doesn't mean that you can't eat sugary or otherwise unhealthy food, as long as it stays the exception not the rule.
 So yes, you can have a delicious Burrito once a while.
-Try to stick to the golden rule - if you see commercials for it, avoid it.
+Try to stick to the golden rule of diet - if you see commercials for it, avoid it.
 Regarding your daily vitamin requirements, it's best to check with your doctor for any deficiencies first before taking supplements.

 This article gives a good primer on brain food and a healthy diet: [https://healthybrains.org/pillar-nutrition/](https://healthybrains.org/pillar-nutrition/).